Gypsy Caravan (2)

 On the edge of the New Forest National Park, Fernwood has plenty on the doorstep, including a wealth of cycling and walking trails – stay quiet to spot wild ponies and deer.
 If you struggle to find them on your bike though, try heading to the New Forest Safari in Burley or the deer feeding station in Bolderwood – both a short drive away.
 Lyndhurst (02380 282269) is seen as the central town for the New Forest, with extra tourist info if you need.
 Alternatively, it's a very easy drive through Ringwood to Bournemouth and the coast.
 Passing Go Ape!
 (08456 439215) en route – a good, organised family day out – or continue to the beaches and the magnificent sandbanks peninsula.
 A favourite recommendation from Fernwood is to visit Hengistbury Head (01202 451618), with a visitors centre and a train which can take you back at the end of the day.

 Food & DrinkOrder a continental breakfast hamper by e- mail or text in advance.
 It includes cereals, freshly baked bread, jam, fresh fruit, a muffin or pastry, milk and juice.
 Alternatively, there are several local cafes in the town worth exploring which can serve breakfasts or brunches.
 There are some great pubs in more rural locations which make a fantastic point to start or finish a walk such as The Alice Lisle (01425 474700), The Red Shoot Inn (01425 475792) or The High Corner Inn (01425 473973).
-Within half a mile and easy walking distance there is a Tesco local (0345 026 9408), a fish and chip shop (01425 478310), a fantastic bakery with take away pizzas twice a week (01425 480666) and The London Tavern (01425 473819) – well known for its quiz nights and live bands.
+Within half a mile and easy walking distance there is a Tesco local (0345 026 9408), a fish and chip shop (01425 478310), a fantastic bakery with take away pizzas Friday and Saturday nights (01425 480666) and The London Tavern (01425 473819) – well known for its quiz nights and live bands.

 Fernwood Glamping is located at Fernwood, Ringwood, New Forest, Hampshire BH24 3JN